DigitalExpart/PAKtIQ/EXPO_AUTH_FIX_COMPLETE.md

 **Before:**
 - ❌ No auth screen in Expo
 - ❌ Supabase not connecting
-- ❌ Pakts not saving
+- ❌ Resolves not saving
 - ❌ No sign up/sign in

 **After:**
 - ✅ Beautiful auth screen
 - ✅ Supabase connecting
-- ✅ Pakts saving to database
+- ✅ Resolves saving to database
 - ✅ Full authentication flow

 ---